Lake Garda: Later modern and contemporary history

 During the First World War towns on Lake Garda were attacked by aerial bombardment several times.
 The first took place on 23 July 1915, when Riva del Garda was hit.
 The steamers of the lake were requisitioned by the Italian army and were re-equipped as warships.
 The following year some guns and artillery batteries were installed, but on 20 February 1916, Riva was hit again by air.
 The following day three Austrian planes bombed Desenzano, while on 27 February bombs fell in Nago and Torbole.
 In 1918 Riva was bombed again.
 Later Limone and, once again, Riva were targeted, but with the end of the war, Trentino was also passed into Italian hands.

 In the period between the two wars the poet Gabriele D'Annunzio settled in Gardone Riviera, where the "Vittoriale degli Italiani", his residence and now a museum, would later be built.

 Until 1943 the events of Second World War did not particularly affect the lake region, but following the birth of the Italian Social Republic (a German puppet state and Fascist Italian rump state), the German command settled in Limone and, on 10 October, that of Benito Mussolini in Gargnano.
 The Ministry of Defense was located in Desenzano; the Ministry of Foreign Affairs, the Ministry of Popular Culture and the press agencies settled in Salò, which became the capital of the newborn Fascist Italy.
-At the end, Mussolini was strung up on a lamppost in his Lake Garda enclave.

 Fasano was the seat of the German embassy and Gardone of the Japanese one, while the Ministry of the Interior and the seat of the Republican Fascist Party (PFR) found accommodation in Maderno.
 The upper part of the lake was also occupied militarily by the Wehrmacht.
 In April 1945 the lake was freed by the Allies and later became part of the Republic of Italy.
 The award-winning documentary film The Lost Mountaineers looks at the tragic events that happened in the last days of the war in northern Lake Garda.